ninjakaib/hardware-accelerators/README.md

 - Systolic array tiling logic
 - SwiGLU activation block

-To reproduce our tests, you need Docker installed on your PC.
+To reproduce our tests, you'll need Docker installed on your PC and have the daemon open.
 Then follow these steps:

 1. Pull the docker image using: `docker pull nakschou/hardware_accelerators:q2_checkpoint`
 2. Run the docker image using `docker run nakschou/hardware_accelerators:q2_checkpoint`